MicrosoftDocs/fabric-docs/docs/data-engineering/manage-environment-with-vs-code.md

 ## Check the association between an environment and code

 You can check the association between an environment and a code item such as notebook.
-To check the association, hover over the notebook name, from the pop-up panel, you can see the associated environment name.
+To check the association, hover over the notebook name, from the pop-up panel, you can see the associated environment name and its item id.

 :::image type="content" source="media\vscode\check-env-association.png" alt-text="Screenshot showing check environment association ":::